 What is there to see at the festival?

 The Britannia Shipyards site—with its wooden boardwalks and village-like complex of historic buildings—will be studded with exhibitor displays and demonstration stands.
-The best way to take it all in, is to give yourself plenty of time: slow down, wander the site and explore every corner.
-You’ll find everything from carving demonstrations to boat building exhibits and fascinating historic displays that bring Richmond’s long-held connection to the water to life.
+The best way to take it all in, is to give yourself plenty of time: slow down, wander the site, and explore every corner.
+You’ll find everything from live music to boatbuilding exhibits and fascinating historic displays that bring to life Richmond’s long-held connection to the water.

 Are there any hands-on activities?

 As in previous years, the festival will have plenty of crafts and other activities for you and your family to check out.
-These include making your own mini sailing flag, creating a name tag using the ‘nautical alphabet’ and even enrolling in pirate school to learn the timber-shivering skills of knot tying, cannonball loading and walking the plank!
+In the past these have included making your own mini sailing flag, creating a name tag using the ‘nautical alphabet,’ and even enrolling in pirate school.

 It looks like there’s plenty for kids to do—what else can they check out?

-The Richmond Maritime Festival is very family-friendly, with lots of activities and performers to keep your children entertained for the duration.
-Aside from hands-on activities, these junior seafarers should also look out for wandering mermaids and stilt walkers, as well as storytelling and other live performances.
-The Puppet Stage will be particularly popular, with regularly scheduled shows on both days including Rikki the Rat and Tabby the Cat.
-Many kids will also love hopping aboard a real boat or two.
+The festival is very family-friendly, with lots of activities and performers to keep your children entertained for the duration.
+Aside from hands-on activities, these junior seafarers should also look out for wandering mermaids and stilt walkers, as well as storytellers and puppet shows.
+And many kids will also love hopping aboard a real boat or two!

 You may even see jellyfish at this particular festival. | Photo: Richmond Maritime Festival

-As in previous years, the 2018 festival is a rich celebration of old-school boat culture.
-Alongside fascinating boat building and crafting demonstrations, there’s also the chance to view and board some lovely heritage vessels (starting at 11:00am).
-Accessible through the site’s Seine Net Loft building and its adjoining 600-foot dock, these include the 1903-built sailing vessel Providence; the rare steam-powered tugboat SS Master; and the 1944-built Delta Lifeboat.
+As in previous years, the 2019 festival is a rich celebration of salty maritime culture.
+Alongside fascinating boatbuilding and crafting demonstrations, there’s also the chance to view and board some lovely heritage vessels—accessible through the site’s Seine Net Loft building and its adjoining 600-foot dock.
+This year, there are also two amazing replica 18th-century tall ships at the festival: the Lady Washington and the Hawaiian Chieftain.
+Experiencing the boats close-up is a very popular part of the festival, so you’re advised to make this a priority when you arrive at the event.

-Will there be any live music or other on-stage performances?
+Will there be any live music or performances?

 Will there be anything to eat?

-There will be a full fleet of food trucks here, which means you won’t have to rely on your own supply of ship’s biscuits for sustenance.
-Bring your appetite and you’ll have a choice of everything from crepes and burgers to mini-donuts and locally made German sausages.
-And be sure to look out for Mr. Bannock, the region’s first Indigenous food truck.
-Steveston also has a full menu of excellent restaurants and cafes to explore.
+There will be a full fleet of food trucks serving the festival on both days, which means you won’t have to rely on your own supply of ship’s biscuits for sustenance.
+In addition, Steveston has a full menu of excellent restaurants and cafes to explore.

 How do I get there?

 If you’re planning to drive to the festival, parking at Britannia Shipyards National Historic Site (by donation) is limited.
-Instead, park in Steveston Village and take a scenic stroll along the Fraser River directly to the site.
+Instead, park in Steveston Village and take the scenic stroll alongside the Fraser River directly to the site.

 Location: Britannia Shipyards National Historic Site